min2ha/ukwa-site/content/target/71557/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Moment of truth: Labour's fraught path to MPs' crucial Brexit vote

 Discusses the dilemmas faced by the Labour Party in respect of the promised "meaningful vote" in Parliament on whatever Brexit deal Theresa May made with the EU.